THE OFFICE SELF-GUIDED TOUR IN SCRANTON

 2. Penn Paper Tower

-Pennsylvania Paper & Supply Co., 215 Vine St, Scranton, PA
+Pennsylvania Paper & Supply Co., 215 Vine Street, Scranton, PA

 Visitors can stop by Pennsylvania Paper & Supply Co. during business hours to view The Office photos and memorabilia displayed inside, making the visit even more immersive.
 Whether snapping a photo of the tower or taking in the show's nostalgia, this landmark is a key stop on any self-guided tour of Scranton.